jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Gut Feeling

 A gut feeling of mine is that __Protected__ and requirements for other side of connection could be made more alike, because both are about how the other end might be a triangle, but in one case that the direct reference might be a triangle, and in the other case the parent might be a triangle.
-So these requirements for it being a triangle might have to be merged into one concept one day.
+So these requirements for it being a triangle might might be merged into one concept one day.

 The notation come up with for requirements for the other side of the connection may be inspiration for a notation for a more elaborate security model one day.